shenyaojin/pds/README.md

 I'm using RCP's Midland and my personal Linux workstation, Haynesville, to develop/debug the library simultaneously; the commit would be quite often.

-For now, this code is for personal research use only.
+For now, this code is for personal research use only and only accept the source term file format from Bakken Mariner.
 I can't promise it can run in your local environment.